Introduction

 - Improved productivity

-Project Aristotle demonstrated that when team members feel psychologically safe, they collaborate more effectively, hold each other accountable, and navigate uncertainty with greater resilience, ultimately proving that psychological safety is a measurable, research‑backed foundation of successful teamwork.
+Project Aristotle demonstrated that teams are most effective when members feel psychologically safe, able to take interpersonal risks, share ideas openly, and admit mistakes.
+Psychological safety is a measurable, research-supported foundation of successful teamwork.
 (3)

-In further articles of the psychological safety series, we will explore the four stages of psychological safety as outlined by Timothy R. Clark, and examine how each stage can be intentionally applied in agricultural operations to build safer, more engaged, and more effective teams
+In the next article of the psychological safety series, we will explore the four stages of psychological safety as outlined by Timothy R. Clark, and examine how each stage can be intentionally applied in agricultural operations to build safer, more engaged, and more effective teams.

 Next: Inclusion Safety →